malaybaku/VMagicMirrorManual/en_troubleshooting.md

 As far as the creator knows, COMODO Internet Security leads this issue, but it is just an example.

+## 4.8.
+Shadow looks not good

+* It is possible the character uses `Unlit` style shader and this case shadow might not appear.
+* When your model is based on VRoidStudio and texture is partially transparent, some transparent part happens to be drawn with half transparent style.

+If your trouble does not match above cases, then quality setting may be a help (however CPU usage increases).

+* When starting `VMagicMirror.exe` use `SHIFT+ENTER` instead of double click.
+This will show the quality and resolution selection dialog.
+* Select `Quality Setting` item to `Very High` or `Ultra`.

+The quality setting above is saved and also used from next startup.

 ## Sections